VenkataSenareddyKatreddy/demo/README.md

 # demo
-This is repo create while learning about git
+This repo created while learning about git